-It is recommended that DPS continue to work through its archiving project which includes digitizing other case reports that were not needed for this project.
-Due to the nature of criminal offenders, there are often several incidents attached to a suspect and/or victim; while seemingly unrelated, knowledge of each of an offender's incidents may have critical value to an investigation.
+In the interim report, it was recommended that DPS continue to work through its archiving project which includes digitizing other case reports that were not needed for this project.
+Due to the nature of criminal offenders, there are often several incidents attached to a suspect and/or victim-survivor; while seemingly unrelated, knowledge of each of an offender's incidents may have critical value to an investigation.
 Having this information available to all troopers in an electronic format not only frees up physical storage space but helps them do their jobs more completely and efficiently.
+Since the interim report was published, this project has been completed.